COVID-19: Virologist urges FG to expand virus test capacity

-Chollom made the appeal in an interview with newsmen on Thursday in Abuja.
+Chollom made the appeal in an interview with the News Agency of Nigeria (NAN) on Thursday in Abuja.

-The expert said that Nigerians cannot rely on the seven testing centres in the country.
+READ ALSO: COVID-19: Nasarawa imposes 24-hour lockdown on Karu, bans vehicular movement

-Also read: COVID-19: Moving samples from state to state is abnormal — Stakeholders
+The expert said that Nigerians cannot rely on the seven testing centers in the country.

 “So far, it will be convenient to say that less than two per cent of Nigerians have been tested for the virus.
 This is not good in a pandemic of the magnitude we are currently experiencing.